all posts Long Term Review of the Huion Inspiroy Frego M

 Screenshot of the HuionTablet software

 Looking at the driver software, it looks modern and competent.
 You get your usual settings on mapping the drawing area, assigning to a monitor, pen pressure settings, assigning shortcuts to a specific program, and even a virtual shortcut panel feature.
-There really is nothing to write home or complain about.
+There really is nothing to talk about here.

 Drawing Experience